FAMILY THERAPY FOR AUTISM

 - Parents/Caregivers Involvement: We emphasize parental involvement and well-being.

 - Scope of Services: Our expertise is focused on improving connection/communication, developing strategic skills and reducing stress from a trauma experienced and attachment perspective.
-Talk to us in a free consult to explore how we might help you with your individual needs and explore the level of supports needed.
-(Understanding that situational and environmental factors may impact the level of support needed).
+Explore how we might help you with your individual needs and the level of support needed.
+(Understanding that situational and environmental factors may impact the level of support we can provide).

 - Limitations: We operate in an outpatient setting that is not suitable for clients experiencing crisis.
 If you or your child is in crisis, you should contact a crisis mobilization team, if needed, or take your child to the ER.
 You might also need to call 911 if it is an emergency.

-- Private Pay: We do not currently accept insurance and might be considered an
+- Private Pay: We might be considered an

 out-of-network provider for your insurance.
-All clients receive invoices for services and a “superbill” on a monthly basis which documents any diagnosis and associated billing code.
+We are in network with BCBS.
 It is the client’s responsibility to complete and file their insurance forms.

 - Legal Proceedings/Evaluations: We do not participate in legal proceedings such as divorce or custody disputes or provide court related services or evaluations for child protective services or any other entity.

 - Non-Biological Caregivers Included: We do assist foster parents, adoptive parents, extended family, guardians and other caregivers seeking family therapy.